 A pit dug vertically into the snowpack where snow layering is observed and stability tests may be performed.
 Also called a snow profile.

-Most of the time we can gather enough information about the snowpack without ever taking out the dreaded shovel.
-But sometimes the only way to get good information about deeper weak-layers is to grease up the elbows and do some honest work for a change.
-I personally feel naked unless I dig at least one snowpit in a representative location to at least get the general picture of what’s going on in the snowpack.
+Some of the time we can gather enough information about the snowpack without ever taking out the dreaded shovel.
+But often the only way to get good information is to dig.
+At least one snowpit in a representative location helps to at least get the general picture of what’s going on in the snowpack.

 How to dig a snowpit: